Stassie Karanikolaou Flaunts Incredible Curves In Skintight Mini Dress With Cut-Out Detailing

 Stassie showed off her gorgeous side profile by turning slightly away from the photographer.
 She stood with her legs apart and her back arched, which further emphasized her hourglass figure.
 The brunette bombshell pulled back her long locks with both of her hands, giving her audience a better view of her beautiful face.
 She tilted her head and focused her attention on the camera lens.

 Stassie looked stunning in a light blue ruched mini dress with cut-out detailing from the clothing brand Club L London.
-The plunging garment put her incredible curves and sculpted thighs on full display.
+The low-cut garment put her incredible curves and sculpted thighs on full display.
 The color of the dress also beautifully complemented her tan skin.
 The model allowed the skintight number to take center stage and only accessorized with a subtle tragus piercing.

 In the caption of the post, Stassie quoted lyrics from the hit 2013 song “Boyfriend” by Justin Bieber.
 She also advertised for Club L London by tagging the company.